preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 However, we are very, very happy with this level of risk and have been suing it heavily for some time now without any issue, but, we are somewhat using the tool beyond what it was intended for and it's something we want to disclose.

 For any non-Preact users, good news: our plugin is entirely framework agnostic!
 To make it slightly easier to use in any other framework, this is alternatively offered as [`vite-prerender-plugin`](https://npm.im/vite-prerender-plugin).
-Same functionality, and kept in-sync with `@preact/preset-vite`, but drops the other Preact-specific utilities that ships in that plugin.
+Same functionality, and kept in-sync with `@preact/preset-vite`, but drops the other Preact-specific utilities that ship in the Preact preset plugin.